Ugo5738/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-This is a simple Tic Tac Toe game written in python language
+This is a Tic Tac Toe game written in python language